misterizzo/marketingops/wp-content/plugins/wp-user-avatar/readme.txt

 * [Akismet](https://profilepress.com/addons/akismet/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) –  Block spam and bot user registrations with Akismet and keep your membership site safe and secured.
 * [Polylang](https://profilepress.com/addons/polylang/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) –  Build multilingual login, registration, password reset, and edit profile forms.

-ProfilePress is the Ecommerce platform of your dreams.
-It delivers a complete Ecommerce experience with everything needed for selling online.
+ProfilePress is the Ecommerce platform and WooCommerce memberships plugin of your dreams.
+It delivers a complete experience with everything needed for selling digital products online.

 If you're looking to build a business out of your membership site by creating paid memberships, there's no better way than to use ProfilePress membership plugin which provide the ultimate member experience and will help you start and profit from your WordPress membership sites.